Women gather in Paris to protest against deadly domestic violence

 Demonstrators held up signs with the names of French victims and fell to the ground, before getting up and chanting, “Not one more.”

-Sardine Bouchait, who heads a victims’ association and whose sister was burned to death in 2017 by her partner in front of her seven year-old daughter, told Reuters Television the death toll was unacceptable.
+Sandrine Bouchait, who heads a victims’ association and whose sister was burned to death in 2017 by her partner in front of her seven year-old daughter, told Reuters Television the death toll was unacceptable.

 Reporting by Reuters Television ; Writing by Matthias Blamont; Editing by Alexandra Hudson